Eligibility Requirements

 17. Consistency of Description Among Agencies

-The institution describes itself consistently to all accrediting and governmental agencies with regard to its mission, programs, governance, and finances.
+The institution describes itself consistently to all recognized accreditors and governmental entities with regard to matters such as its mission, educational programs, governance, and finances.

 18. Accreditation Record